US Payroll Tax Estimator

 US business owners executing their initial hires, HR professionals modeling departmental compensation packages, and corporate auditors projecting true labor overhead adjustments depend on this tool.

 1. Enter the gross annual target wage of the employee.
-2. Input the planned corporate payout frequencies (such as 26 for bi-weekly cycles, 24 for semi-monthly structures, or 12 for monthly execution).
+2. Input the planned corporate payout frequencies (such as 26 for biweekly cycles, 24 for semi-monthly structures, or 12 for monthly execution).
 3. Process to map the hidden employer-side costs.

 The reporting dashboard explicitly isolates base wages from supplementary employer-funded mandates like Social Security and Medicare lines.
 As a standard corporate rule of thumb, absolute talent costs typically float 20% to 30% above the raw advertised wage figure.

-Q: Does the employer match the Additional Medicare Tax for high-earning workers?
+Q: Does employer match Additional Medicare Tax?